adlnet/xAPI-Spec/xAPI.md

 The Agent Profile API also includes a method to retrieve a special Object with combined information about an Agent derived from an outside service, such as a directory service.
-This API has [Concurrency](#concurrency) requirements which must be met.
+This API has required [Concurrency](#concurrency) controls associated with it.

 ###### Combined Information GET